rsoesemann/apex-domainbuilder/README.md

 }
 ```

-2. By internally leveraging the [`fflib_SObjectUnitOfWork`](https://github.com/financialforcedev/fflib-apex-common/blob/master/fflib/src/classes/fflib_SObjectUnitOfWork.cls) for the DML all test run dramatically faster.
+2. By internally leveraging the [`fflib_SObjectUnitOfWork`](https://github.com/financialforcedev/fflib-apex-common/blob/master/fflib/src/classes/fflib_SObjectUnitOfWork.cls) for the DML all tests run dramatically faster.

-3. The [Fluent Interface](https://martinfowler.com/bliki/FluentInterface.html) style of the Builder pattern combined with having all the database wiring encapsulated in the Unit of work made each test much more understandable.
+3. The **[Fluent Interface](https://martinfowler.com/bliki/FluentInterface.html)** style of the Builder pattern combined with having all the database wiring encapsulated in the Unit of work made each test much more understandable.

 ```java
     @IsTest